Born 6 September 1890, London

-He was the son of Robert Henry Maude, 5th Viscount Hawarden and Caroline Anna Mary Ogle.
+The first son of Robert Henry Maude, 5th Viscount Hawarden and Caroline Anna Mary (née Ogle).

 At the time of the 1901 Census the family of three, parents and 7 month old Robert, lived at White Hill Chase, Hants with four domestic servants: cook, parlour maid, house maid and nurse.

-He succeeded to the titles of 6th Viscount Hawarden and 8th Baronet Maude and 6th Baron de Montalt of Hawarden in 1908.
+At the 1911 Census Robert, now 10, was at prep: school - St.Michael's.
+Westgate by Sea, Kent.
+He was at Winchester College when his father died and he succeeded to the titles of 6th Viscount Hawarden and 8th Baronet Maude and 6th Baron de Montalt of Hawarden in 1908.

 Hawarden died of wounds received in action at Landrecies on the night of the 25th-26th August.